Chapter 8 : Year 1: The Brothers

 “Did you see that, Hermione?”
 Neville asked.
 “Did you see, Madame Hooch?
 She wasn’t even holding the Quaffle!” he added in a louder voice.

 Hermione gasped when Demelza lowered her hands and disclosed her bloody face.
 “Oh, someone has to help her with that,” she said anxiously.
-“Neville, it’s allowed to substitute a player, right?”
+“Neville, you’re allowed to substitute a player, right?”

-“And you’ve gone to these games with me for seven years,” he answered and shook his head.
+“And you’ve gone to these games with me for seven years,” he answered, shaking his head.
 “No, substitution is not allowed, even if the player is too injured to finish the game.
 There have been exceptions, though.
 There was a game between England and Wales in 1987 that lasted four days.
 The players would have fallen off their brooms if they hadn’t been substituted.”

 “But this is just a scratch,” said Nigel Wolpert, who was standing on Neville’s other side.
 “All she needs is a short break to wash the blood off – look, Ginny is asking for a time-out.”